RCCoop/RCKML/README.md

 # RCKML

-A library for reading and writing KML files in Swift.
-Nothing too fancy, but also not too basic.
+A library for reading and writing KML files in Swift, designed for simplicity and ease of use.

->Made for personal use, but who knows what's next!

 ---